 What is your opinion on altitude tents?

 Even more tricky than altitude!
 Altitude tents are hypoxic, with a normal barometric pressure--meaning that the oxygen levels simulate altitude, but the pressure simulates sea level.
 There have been studies indicating the barometric pressure change can be a key factor in physiological adaptations.
+Another huge factor for tents is you have to be in them 12-14 hours because once you leave the tent, there goes the body's response to the hypoxic condition and it stops the red blood cell production.
 There are responders and non-responders to the tent.
 Personally, when I was an athlete I suffered using a tent.
 I was chronically faitgued, and my anabolic hormones were low.
 Currently, none of my athletes use the tent, although I am not opposed to it.
 I think with proper monitoring they can be a great training tool.